RomanPlusPlus/Thio/README.md

 ## Algos

 Currently, Thio supports one anomaly detection algo - KitNET.
 It is a lightweight online anomaly detection algorithm, which uses an ensemble of [autoencoders](https://en.wikipedia.org/wiki/Autoencoder).
 KitNET was developed by Mirsky et al, 2018, and [released](https://github.com/ymirsky/KitNET-py) under MIT license.
+Please support them by citing their paper:

+*Yisroel Mirsky, Tomer Doitshman, Yuval Elovici, and Asaf Shabtai, "Kitsune: An Ensemble of Autoencoders for Online Network Intrusion Detection", Network and Distributed System Security Symposium 2018 (NDSS'18)*

+They're not affiliated with the Thio project.